JosLaw/valerie-mehong/README.md

 ## **Testing**

+The site has been tested on laptop and mobile phone devices, using a Google Chrome browser with no issues noted.

 ---

 ## **Bugs**

-On deploying the site, the link to the submission page stopped working
+On deploying the site, the link to the submission page stopped working.
+On reflection it was noted the location link was incorrect.
+Location path corrected and link now working as planned

 ---